guidoism/escape/index.md

 * A computer should be programmable -- Everything should be available for hacking (with appropriate warnings and guards and training wheels)
 * A computer shouldn't lose data

 I have a dream of one day possessing a set of devices that together I will call "my computer".
 This computer will consist of 1.
 An earpiece that's always with me, 2.
 A pocketable all-screen multi-touch device that's with me most of the tie, 3.
 A novel-sized all-screen multi-touch device, 4.
-A
+A larger screen with a proxy for the screen that I can use to manipulate it without moving my arm all across the screen, and 5.
+A series of input devices like a keyboard.

 ### Existing research and ideas